Locations:

 A note from Cleveland Clinic

-Share your concerns with your healthcare provider if you’re struggling to be understood when you talk because of dysarthria.
+Share your concerns with your healthcare provider if you’re struggling to be understood because of dysarthria.
+If you have dysarthria related to a neuromuscular condition, treating the underlying condition can help.
 Your healthcare provider may recommend speech therapy to help you communicate better.
-SLPs can also instruct friends and family members on communicating more effectively with you.
+SLPs can also instruct friends and family members on how to communicate more effectively with you.
 Treatments can help you maintain important connections, even if muscle weakness makes speaking difficult.

 Medically Reviewed